 Committee: ARCOM business will be dealt with by the committee.
 The committee shall consist of the executive officers (i.e. chair, vice-chair, immediate past chair, treasurer, secretary, membership secretary, publications officer, and workshops convenor) and up to thirteen other members.
 All committee members will endeavour to co-operate and to assist other committee members in their duties.
 The main responsibilities of the committee members, on behalf of ARCOM, include the following:

 - The chair shall safeguard the interests of ARCOM; offer guidance and leadership to the committee and membership of ARCOM; help to organize conferences and meetings; assist in preparing proceedings for publication where relevant.

 - The chair, upon ceasing to be the chair, becomes the immediate past chair and remains a committee member for one year with the purpose of advising the new chair and the committee and ensuring continuity.

 - The vice-chair will be the chair-elect and will assist the chair wherever possible.

 - The secretary shall organize administrative meetings of the committee, general meetings of the membership, keep the minutes of such meetings and deal with the day to day correspondence of ARCOM.

 - The treasurer shall keep accurate accounts of all financial transactions of ARCOM, ensure the safe-keeping of ARCOM's assets, administer ARCOM's bank account and report to general meetings on the financial state of ARCOM.
-This report should include an income and expenditure account and a balance sheet, both of which should be audited by a qualified accountant.
+This report should include an income and expenditure account and a balance sheet, both of which should be independently examined by a qualified accountant.